Mehmed II: Policy regarding fratricide

 His grandfather, Mehmed I, struggled over the throne with his brothers Süleyman, İsa, and Musa during the Ottoman Interregnum.
 This civil war lasted eight years and weakened the empire due to the casualties it inflicted and the division it sowed in Ottoman society.
 As a result, Mehmed II formally legalized the practice of fratricide in order to preserve the state and not further place strain on the unity as previous civil wars did.
 Mehmed II stated, "Of any of my sons that ascends the throne, it is acceptable for him to kill his brothers for the common benefit of the people (nizam-i alem).
 The majority of the ulama (Muslim scholars) have approved this; let action be taken accordingly".
-From that time, until the practice declined during the reigns of Ahmed I and Ibrahim I, each sultan, upon ascending the throne, ordered the execution of his brothers and all their male descendants.
+From that time, until the practice declined during the reigns of Ahmed I and Ibrahim, each sultan, upon ascending the throne, ordered the execution of his brothers and all their male descendants.